nocomplexity/SecurityArchitecture/architecture/securitymodels.md

 ## System Transparency architecture

-System Transparency is a security architecture for bare-metal servers. stboot protects and makes your boot chain auditable.
+System Transparency is a security architecture for bare-metal servers.
+System Transparency protects and makes your boot chain auditable.
 It uses LinuxBoot, TPM, and Intel TXT.
 It is reproducible, with plans to incorporate Binary Transparency.
 Correctly integrated it can make a system transparent to you and even your end users.
 This architecture is not only a concept, but has code to create an environment for System Transparency.

 Check: https://system-transparency.org/